Git-Jiro/homebrew-jiro/README.md

 If you have **not installed XCode** during installation of Homebrew, please **do so now!** [This page will explain **how to install a compiler for Homebrew**](http://docs.brew.sh/Installation.html).
 Otherwise you will not be able to use any of these formulae.

+After the app is installed, you may also want to symlink it to your applications folder. ln -s /usr/local/Cellar/gridcoin/3.5.9.0a/gridcoinresearch.app gridcoinresearch.app

 Have fun!